nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 ## High level statistics {#high-level-statistics}

 As of `Friday, July 28, 2023` I have `51M` of `.org` files in `~/org`.
-That's  `4438` files and `1084668` lines of text, the largest single file is `1.3M` and the longest lined file has `26370` lines.
+That's  `4438` files and `1084681` lines of text, the largest single file is `1.3M` and the longest lined file has `26370` lines.

 `4267` of these files are inside org-roam, the majority of them (`3213`) are "dailies" or time-series files.[^fn:3]

-I have `24` org-capture-templates,  `16` org-roam-capture-templates and `69` org-roam-dailies-capture-templates.

 I have some `27M` other older `.org` files outside `~/org` that aren't even included in those stats.
 The largest of those files is `5.6M`, and the longest lined file has `81921` lines.
 At couple centuries ago glacial speed (I guess they are moving pretty quickly these days) I refile things from there into my current `~/org` structure.
 Not to mention `~/Syncthing/Orgzly` with `7.5M` worth of `.org` files that I sync around to a few devices and the largest `.org` file is `677K` with the most lined file has `49670` lines.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8A52ZXPhJFk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## System {#system}

+I don't really use any existing workflow or organization methodology like PARA, CODE, ACCESS, Johnny Decimal, etc ...
+I don't know that I am organized (or disciplined?) enough to follow some thing like that.
+I appreciate them and pick up ideas reading about methodologies that work for others.

+I use the Nick Anderson S.H.I.T.
+(Stuff here 'n there) methodology.

+{{< figure src="nick-anderson-shit-method.png" caption="<span class=\"figure-number\">Figure 2: </span>Martti Bergström (@masi@fosstodon.org) uses the Nick Anderson SHIT meethod. <https://fosstodon.org/@masi/110266696809445948>" width="50%" >}}

+I capture as much as I reasonably can.
+When I see enough of the same type of things I try to pile them near each other and build some kind of pneumatic tube to automatically funnel similar things into the right pile automatically.

+{{< figure src="robot-pnumatic-tubes-piles-of-notes-1.png" caption="<span class=\"figure-number\">Figure 3: </span>A system of pneumatic tuebes coming out from a male robotic individual sucking up documents and blowing them out into piles.
+Use a realistic future sci-fi style." width="50%" >}}

+I started tracking much of my various collections of piles in version control and  you can see a gource generated visualization here.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/b7y0y6sWb2I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Capture {#capture}

 Capturing is an important concept.
 Fundamentally it's grabbing new content and putting it somewhere.
 It facilitates consistency and automates some tedium.
 It's something that should be fast and not interrupt my flow.

-As you may have been able to tell `org-roam`[^fn:4] is my primary capture interface and I _really_ like the daily capabilities.
+`org-roam`[^fn:4] is my primary capture interface and I _really_ like the daily capabilities.
 Each day I capture notes about everything I am working on into my work log while clocking time.
 This gives me a nice place to think and process what I am working on[^fn:5] as well as a place to get my bearings and see what I have been working on when I get side-tracked[^fn:6].
 Having a new file each day gives me a fresh start and it helps me to avoid performance issues I have previously experienced with large (multi-megabyte) files.
 I still have a lot of org files not under my roam directory which I have yet (and may never fully) to migrate.

+I have `24` org-capture-templates,  `16` org-roam-capture-templates and `69` org-roam-dailies-capture-templates.

-{{< figure src="angel-of-memory.png" caption="<span class=\"figure-number\">Figure 2: </span>FHTAGN &amp; TENTACLES — ZACHRIEL - ANGEL OF MEMORY by Peter Mohrbacher posted as a representation of org-mode in response to <https://pkm.social/@markmcelroy/110061567208552787>" width="50%" >}}
+{{< figure src="angel-of-memory.png" caption="<span class=\"figure-number\">Figure 4: </span>FHTAGN &amp; TENTACLES — ZACHRIEL - ANGEL OF MEMORY by Peter Mohrbacher posted as a representation of org-mode in response to <https://pkm.social/@markmcelroy/110061567208552787>" width="50%" >}}

 Beyond my time-series notes I have other collections of related notes in sub directories.
 For example, I have many notes about CFEngine (the best configuration management tool)[^fn:7].
 I keep my CFEngine related notes in `~/org/roam/CFEngine` with sub directories for different things ( blogs, examples, index.org, northern.tech-customers, notes, opportunities, ).

 I use org-web-tools to pull web pages into org.
 Either as a buffer to read, or as a subtree to store.

-org-rich-yank let's me copy text and paste it with context allowing it to be syntax highlighted as well as providing a link back to the source.
+`org-rich-yank`[^fn:8] let's me copy text and paste it with context allowing it to be syntax highlighted as well as providing a link back to the source.

 ## Retrieval {#retrieval}

 When I am retrieving information from my system I am usually searching for a note by name or searching to what notes I have about something.

-When searching for a note by name, Ill use `org-roam-node-find`.
+When searching for a note by name, I'll use `org-roam-node-find`.

-When I am searching wide ill use `ripgrep` via `consult-ripgrep` which is bound to `SPC /` and searches `~/org` by default.
+When I am searching wide I use `ripgrep` via `consult-ripgrep` which is bound to `SPC /` and searches `~/org` by default.

 If I have found a note I can see what other notes link to it with `org-roam-buffer`.
 There is even support for finding _unlinked_ back references, which I am not using for performance reasons.

-{{< figure src="2023-07-28_12-22-56_Screenshot_2023-07-28_122207.png" >}}
+{{< figure src="org-roam-buffer.png" >}}

 `org-roam-ui` provides a really fun interactive 2 or 3d graph showing the links between nodes.

-{{< figure src="org-roam-ui-with-dailies-2023-03-26.png" caption="<span class=\"figure-number\">Figure 3: </span>org-roam-ui visualization with dailies as of 2023-03-26" width="50%" >}}
+{{< figure src="org-roam-ui-with-dailies-2023-03-26.png" caption="<span class=\"figure-number\">Figure 5: </span>org-roam-ui visualization with dailies as of 2023-03-26" width="50%" >}}

-{{< figure src="org-roam-ui-without-dailies-2023-03-26.png" caption="<span class=\"figure-number\">Figure 4: </span>org-roam-ui visualization without dailies as of 2023-03-26" width="50%" >}}
+{{< figure src="org-roam-ui-without-dailies-2023-03-26.png" caption="<span class=\"figure-number\">Figure 6: </span>org-roam-ui visualization without dailies as of 2023-03-26" width="50%" >}}

-org-roam-random-note
+`org-roam-random-note` can be fun to stumble around completely random nodes.
+There exists a video on YouTube but I'm currently unable to find the reference where someone customizes their startup to display a random note.

-agenda can be fed by org-roam-db-query, helping to solve the issue of figuring out which files should be included by agenda.
+`org-agenda` can be fed by `org-roam-db-query`, helping to solve the issue of figuring out which files should be included by agenda.
+I have done this, but I still don't really make use of `org-agenda`, I want to, but it hasn't clicked for me yet so I just keep poking at it a few times a year.

 ## Output {#output}